VirtualVidhya/content-website/content/webdev/js/exercises/if-else.md

 }
 ```

-What will be printed in console?
+What will be the output in the console?

 (**NOTE:** you have to predict the output yourself without running/executing the code.)